Want a great idea for a kids' party? Try hosting a cookie decorating party!

 - A sense of pride.
 Kids love showing off their creations.
 Even younger siblings, who may not be able to do more than place big mounds of icing on their cookies, absolutely love it when we "ooh" and "aah" over their cookie decorating prowess.

 - A chance to let their imaginations and creativity run free.
 I’ve noticed that when adults decorate cookies, we have a tendency to rein-in our creative expression.
-Take a queue from your kids and join them in creating wild and gorgeous patterns.
+Take a cue from your kids and join them in creating wild and gorgeous patterns.
 Something about the blank canvas of a cookie and colorful bags of icing unleashes the inner artist in us all.

 - Cooperation and admiration.
 As much as kids love showing off their own work, they get a lot out of supporting one another during these parties.
 You’ll be amazed at the way kids can boost the spirit of a kid who’s unhappy with a cookie he made by telling each other they like the other’s work.